Hallucination, Monofacts, and Miscalibration: An Empirical Investigation: ‑Gram Methodology

 We start with classical $n$‑gram models because they serve as an ideal controlled environment where we have authority over experimental variables including data generation, model architecture, training process, and evaluation methods.
 This provides a laboratory setting to test the Kalai-Vempala theoretical framework before advancing to more complex LLM experiments.
 These $n$‑gram models offer an analytically tractable sandbox where we can produce thousands of trained models, unlike the compute-constrained LLM SFT experiments.

-To closely mirror the “Factoid Assumptions’’ of \citet[§4.1]{kalai2024calibrated}, our $n$-gram dataset consist of comma‑separated six‑tuples and each document only consists of one fact.
+To closely mirror the “Factoid Assumptions’’ of Kalai and Vempala~\cite[§4.1]{kalai2024calibrated}, our $n$-gram dataset consists of comma‑separated six‑tuples and each document only consists of one fact.
 Among several orders of $n$ we find \emph{bigrams} strike the best balance: they accommodate sufficient but not excessive local dependencies in our tuples to make hallucination observable and easily analyzed.
 Higher‑order models unsurprisingly memorize better and hallucinate less, but we observe that the quantitative relationship among monofact rate, miscalibration, and hallucination remains invariant across $n$.

 For the $n$-gram model only, we frame ``facts’’ as structured, comma‑separated six‑tuples to focus a simplified language-setting without noise.
 We derive the true‑fact set \(T\) from the IMDb non‑commercial dataset \citep{imdb2024datasets}.
 Each entry is a six‑tuple \textit{Actor, Co‑star, Movie, Director, Genre, Year}.
-We sample \(5{,}000\) instances with replacement to train each $n$-gram model.
+We sample \(10{,}000\) instances with replacement to train each $n$-gram model.

+We report results for bigram models; trigram experiments yielded qualitatively identical findings but risk being considered overpowered for our simple six-entity statements.
+Our design aligns with the prompt-free setting of Kalai and Vempala (2024)~\cite{kalai2024calibrated}.
+For the SFT experiments, we additionally measure prompt completion accuracy to capture performance on both prompt-free generation and cloze-like completion.